phosphorjs/phosphor-sectionlist/README.md

 A data structure for a collection of variable sized sections.

-A section list is commonly used to manage row heights in virtually scrolling list controls.
-In such a control, most rows are uniform height while a handful of rows are variable sized.
+A section list is well suited to managing row heights in virtually scrolling list controls.
+In these controls, most rows are uniform height while a handful of rows are variable sized.
+A pair of lists can be used to efficiently manage a virtually scrolling data grid.

 A section list has guaranteed `O(log n)` worst-case performance for most operations, where `n` is the number of variable sized sections.